 About

 I am a first-year PhD student at Tufts University, advised by Professor Saeed Mehraban and Professor Vladimir Podolskii.
-My research is in quantum information with a focus on quantum complexity theory.
-I am currently studying sub-universal quantum models and classical simulation of quantum models to better understand the ways in which quantum resources provide a computational advantage.
-I am also interested in classical complexity theory.
+My research is in computational complexity theory with a focus on quantum complexity.
+Lately I have been thinking about weak (near-term) models of quantum computation, specifically low-depth circuits and noisy circuits.
+I am also interested in Hamiltonian complexity.
 I previously received a BS in Mathematics and Computer Science and an MS in Computer Science from Tufts University.

 Publications

-- D. Jacobs, S. Mehraban, “The Space Just Above One Clean Qubit”, in submission, arXiv <!–
+• D. Jacobs, S. Mehraban, “The Space Just Above One Clean Qubit”, [To be presented at TQC 2025, arXiv]